Browse Books

 Popular Music Stardom in Post-war Italy

-Mina (Anna Maria Mazzini born Lombardy 1940) is an Italian popular music icon who throughout her sixty-year-long career has come to represent a range of diverse meanings.
-She is one of the best-loved popular music stars in Italy and abroad with a large fan base across Europe Asia and South America.
+Mina (Anna Maria Mazzini, born Lombardy, 1940) is an Italian popular music icon who throughout her sixty-year-long career has come to represent a range of diverse meanings.
+She is one of the best-loved popular music stars in Italy and abroad, with a large fan base across Europe, Asia, and South America.
 Her career began in the late 1950s and reached its peak in the 1960s and 1970s.

-Despite having retired from public appearances at the end of the 1970s Mina remains popular and successful today and continues to release new albums that consistently debut in the number one spot of the Italian charts.
-As an Italian popular music star she is exemplary of the way in which stardom is constructed by different media and has come to represent different local and global identities values ideologies and ways of behaving.
-This is because whilst Mina is first and foremost a popular music star she has also been a film star and a television personality during different phases of her career.
-She has advertised successful Italian brands on television and she has been a magazine writer and agony aunt.
-Her star persona is the product of her work in many different areas as well as of the promotional materials and commentaries that are produced in response to her work.
+Despite having retired from public appearances at the end of the 1970s, Mina remains popular and successful today, and continues to release new albums that consistently debut in the number one spot of the Italian charts.
+As an Italian popular music star, she is exemplary of the way in which stardom is constructed by different media and has come to represent different local and global identities, values, ideologies, and ways of behaving.
+This is because whilst Mina is first and foremost a popular music star, she has also been a film star and a television personality during different phases of her career.
+She has advertised successful Italian brands on television, and she has been a magazine writer and agony aunt.
+Her star persona is the product of her work in many different areas, as well as of the promotional materials and commentaries that are produced in response to her work.

 This book explores these different ‘mediums’ that Mina has been involved in and which have shaped her career and significance.
 It traces the process by which she has come to embody a diverse range of meanings that reveal something of the values and ideals at work within contemporary Italian society.

-Rachel Haworth is a researcher of Italian popular music and culture of the twentieth century and Senior Lecturer in Italian at the University of Hull UK.
+Rachel Haworth is a researcher of Italian popular music and culture of the twentieth century, and Senior Lecturer in Italian at the University of Hull, UK.

 The primary market for this book is students and academics in the following subject areas: Italian Studies; Popular Music Studies; Stardom and Celebrity Studies; Media Studies; Cultural History.
 Also scholars and researchers working on music divas.

-The book is suitable for use on courses and modules at all undergraduate and postgraduate levels which deal with Italian cultural studies Italy’s post-war history and the role of women in Italy as well as the wider study of popular music and the construction of stardom and celebrity.
+The book is suitable for use on courses and modules at all undergraduate and postgraduate levels, which deal with Italian cultural studies, Italy’s post-war history, and the role of women in Italy, as well as the wider study of popular music and the construction of stardom and celebrity.

-The secondary audience for this book will be fans of Mina around the world accessibly written this will appeal to fans in Italy who are able to read in English.
+The secondary audience for this book will be fans of Mina around the world, accessibly written, this will appeal to fans in Italy who are able to read in English.

 The Music of Nobuo Uematsu in the Final Fantasy Series

 Nobuo Uematsu is one of the most influential Japanese composers of the current age.
-One of Japan’s most beloved living composers he has been composing music for the popular franchise since 1987 inspiring a new generation of classical music fans and named by Time Magazine as an ‘innovator’ of the new wave of music.
+One of Japan’s most beloved living composers, he has been composing music for the popular franchise since 1987, inspiring a new generation of classical music fans, and named by Time Magazine as an ‘innovator’ of the new wave of music.

-Sometimes described as the Beethoven of video game music Nobuo Uematsu has built his career and reputation from his soundtracks to the enduring Final Fantasy series of video games which are notable for their remarkable cinematic feel.
+Sometimes described as the Beethoven of video game music, Nobuo Uematsu has built his career and reputation from his soundtracks to the enduring Final Fantasy series of video games, which are notable for their remarkable cinematic feel.

-Classic FM radio describes Nobuo as ‘part John Williams part Wagnerian leitmotif part new-age soundscaper – and a legend in his own right’.
-He has so far appeared five times in the top 20 of the annual Classic FM Hall of Fame voted for by listeners.
+Classic FM radio describes Nobuo as ‘part John Williams, part Wagnerian leitmotif, part new-age soundscaper – and a legend in his own right’.
+He has so far appeared five times in the top 20 of the annual Classic FM Hall of Fame, voted for by listeners.

 This is the first book-length study on the music of Uematsu.
 It takes a variety of different analytical approaches to his music.
 It offers readers interested in ludomusicology (the study of and research into video game music) a variety of ways in which to understand Uematsu’s compositional process and the role that video game music has in the overall gaming experience.

-Those interested in Uematsu’s music will gain a greater appreciation and understanding of his compositional processes and his interaction with musical narrative and those interested in ludomusicology in general will be shown various methodologies that can be applied to a single composer.
+Those interested in Uematsu’s music will gain a greater appreciation and understanding of his compositional processes and his interaction with musical narrative, and those interested in ludomusicology in general will be shown various methodologies that can be applied to a single composer.
 Those interested in composing for video games or movies will also be given insight into how they might compose for a narrative themselves.

-Professional musicians will gain deeper insight into the music from selected games in the series as each chapter applies traditional theoretical and musicological methodologies to selected games from the series.
+Professional musicians will gain deeper insight into the music from selected games in the series, as each chapter applies traditional theoretical and musicological methodologies to selected games from the series.
 It my also be a useful educational resource for use in their own studies by student and amateur musicians.

-Foreword by William Gibbons associate professor of musicology at Texas Christian University.
-Editor Richard Anatone is a professor of music theory at Prince George's Community College in Largo Maryland.
+Foreword by William Gibbons, associate professor of musicology at Texas Christian University.
+Editor Richard Anatone is a professor of music theory at Prince George's Community College in Largo, Maryland.

-It will be a valuable resource for ludomusicologists as well as academics from a variety of disciplines who work in popular music and culture film and visual media and subjects traditionally marginalized by the Western 'Classical' canon.
-It will also be of interest to fans of the Final Fantasy series both inside and outside of academia and to composers of video game music.
+It will be a valuable resource for ludomusicologists, as well as academics from a variety of disciplines who work in popular music and culture, film and visual media, and subjects traditionally marginalized by the Western 'Classical' canon.
+It will also be of interest to fans of the Final Fantasy series, both inside and outside of academia and to composers of video game music.

-It will also appeal to readers interested in the business and marketing side of the video game industry and who want to learn from the successes of live video game concerts and how symbolism and thematic interplay aids in drawing gamers’ attention to soundtracks and concerts of video game music.
+It will also appeal to readers interested in the business and marketing side of the video game industry, and who want to learn from the successes of live video game concerts and how symbolism and thematic interplay aids in drawing gamers’ attention to soundtracks and concerts of video game music.

-Game developers will learn how to recognize potential composers and compositional approaches that will aid in storytelling fandom and gamer immersion.
+Game developers will learn how to recognize potential composers and compositional approaches that will aid in storytelling, fandom and gamer immersion.

 General video game historians who want to learn more about Square’s early years and eventual transition into a powerhouse development company will also find much to interest them.

-While there have been several edited collections in the subdiscipline of ludomusicology this is the first book to address a composer’s oeuvre as the main subject.
-It brings together a variety of methodologies and voices on the subject and has potential to become a model for future composer-focused studies.
+While there have been several edited collections in the subdiscipline of ludomusicology, this is the first book to address a composer’s oeuvre as the main subject.
+It brings together a variety of methodologies and voices on the subject, and has potential to become a model for future composer-focused studies.

 Men, War and Film